Photo credit: TransLink

 More than 500 trained and licensed taxis currently serve the airport.
 Wheelchair-accessible taxis and vans are available, and no reservations are required.
 Curbside staff is available to provide assistance.

 Most airport rental car companies can provide accessible vehicles, but a minimum 48 hours advance booking is required.
-Check with your rental car company for further information.
+Check out what Avis has to offer, or check with your rental car company for further information.

 KJ Limousine provides transportation service to travellers with mobility challenges in their luxurious MV-1.
 Their services include YVR Airport arrival and departure transfers, private tours, Whistler and cruise ship transfers.
 The wheelchair accessible vehicle is designed perfectly for wheelchairs and scooters, with a fully integrated four-point wheelchair and passenger securement system by Q’Straint.